Wickwood-LLC/present-docs/docs/background-audio-guide/index.md

   <figcaption>Synchronized audio guide with regions matching the audio track.</figcaption>
 </figure>

-Press the *Save* button to save changes and go back the presentation edit page.
+Press the *Save* button to save changes and go back to the presentation edit page.